 In the months running up to my first smear test I had been working through childhood issues which had resulted in me feeling ashamed to be female.
-And in the months running up to my first smear test I had developed a stronger relationship in the angels and my spirit team.
+And in the months running up to my first smear test I had developed a stronger relationship with the angels and my spirit team.
 I had openly invited them into my life to guide me and support me.

 At the time of my first smear test my relationship with the angels was still growing and strengthening: it was far from perfect (from my side) as I was struggling with letting go and fully trusting in them (I've always had control issues and am a bit of a 'control enthusiast').
 But...
 I had invited them into my life.